sokolhessnerlab/rcs/task/symspan/symSpanOutline.md

 Each participant completes 4 trials with set sizes ranging from 2-5.
 The order of the set sizes across the trials is random across all participants (e.g. one participant will do set sizes 3,2,4,5 and another may do 4,2,3,5).

 ### Stimuli:
 The images for both the symmetry and red-square judgements are available from the Englelab.
 There are a set of images used for the instructions, a set for the practice and a set for the real task (some of these overlap and will be explained in more detail later on).
+Example symmetry images that go in the instructions are [here](./exampleSymBitmaps).
+Matrix bitmaps are [here](./matrixBitmaps) although we don't use those in the python script.
+Practice symmetry images are [here](./practiceSymBitmaps) and the real symmetry images are [here](./symBitmaps).

 ### Practice:
 Participants have three types of practices: red square matrix only, symmetry ratings only, then both.